Marketing Is Digital: Do You Have the Right Strategy?

 Some estimates suggest on average, 45 percent of marketing budgets will be devoted to digital.4 That percentage only stands to grow in the future, especially as companies become more dexterous with their use of data and statistical analysis.
 Integrated marketing offers you a bridge between audiences, by combining content, digital and website marketing, with traditional marketing methods like television advertising and public relations.

 If you want to learn about digital marketing as it applies to real-world, experiential scenarios, the SMU Cox School of Business Online MBA Program can lead the way.
 We understand the ever-evolving digital media landscape and our full curriculum is based on foundational pillars of readiness and success, grounded in complex problem solving, creativity, people management, and critical thinking.
-This combination of theory and application will prepare you for the challenges both inside and outside the classroom.
-Request more information today to learn about the SMU Cox School of Business community can help you achieve your personal and professional goals.
+This combination of theory and application in our live interactive courses will prepare you for the challenges both inside and outside the classroom.
+Request more information today to learn about how the SMU Cox School of Business community, be it an online program or another graduate programs, can help you achieve your personal and professional goals.